WorldVistA/VistA-in-the-Cloud/README.md

 This script will destroy all resources related to a specific organization

-* Run `cd ./scripts/vm/docker-image-user` to change into the required script directory.
 * Run `./main_destroy_script.sh -g <ORG-NAME>`. which has the following flags:
   * `-h | --help` Print help text
   * `-a | --ad-name` Name of the Domain Controller 1 VM